phorton1/Arduino-libraries-myIOT/docs/design.md

-One possible exception to that are the following methods, which *may* help you during debugging, and/or to get a better idea of how the system is working, by allowing you to directly get a **myIOTValue**, and/or to iterate over all of the values in the system, and providing an overrident method that will be called when ANY value changes.
+One possible exception to that are the following methods, which *may* help you during debugging, and/or to get a better idea of how the system is working, by allowing you to directly get a **myIOTValue**, and/or to iterate over all of the values in the system, and providing an overriden method that will be called when ANY value changes.

 ```
 myIOTValue *findValueById(valueIdType id);